Art student standing

 Lower Years Art

-Year 7
+Year 7 Year 8

 Autumn Term

-Drawing programme - An introduction to expressive and refined drawing techniques
+Drawing programme - an introduction to expressive and refined drawing techniques.

 Spring Term